AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 * **Test SMTP delivery**: this option is used to test sending via SMTP.
 The delivery is processed up to connection to the SMTP server but is not sent: for every recipient of the delivery, Campaign connects to the SMTP provider server, executes the SMTP RCPT TO command, and closes the connection before the SMTP DATA command.

 * **Email BCC**: this option is used to store emails on an external system through BCC by simply adding a BCC email address to your message target.
-Learn more about Email BCC in [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/email-settings.html){target="_blank"}.
+Learn more about Email BCC in [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/email-settings.html){target="_blank"}.